 I’m all about creating recipes that I can lean on every year around apple season.
 I’m a huge dessert lover and one of my go-to recipes is my easy apple cobbler recipe.

-And, if you love a good apple recipe, try my recipes for apple turnover, apple crumble cheesecake, air fryer apple fritters, cinnamon roll apple pie, air fryer apples, and apple pie with a graham cracker crust.
+And, if you love a good apple recipe, try my recipes for apple turnover, apple crisp recipe without oats, air fryer apple fritters, cinnamon roll apple pie, air fryer apples, and apple pie with a graham cracker crust.

 Simple Apple Cobbler Recipe Ingredients

-- Granny Smith apples – or any other sweet and tart apples such as Honeycrisp
+- Fresh apples – I prefer to use Granny Smith apples, but any other sweet and tart apples such as Honeycrisp will work.

 How to Make Apple Cobbler